If you’re a sports fan, you’ve probably heard of human growth hormone — more commonly known as HGH — and associate it with cheating and steroid use.

 8. Better Mood and Cognitive Function

-Quality of life and psychological well-being are restored when growth hormone therapy in growth hormone-deficient adults is administered.
 A Lithuanian study investigated the changes in cognitive function, mood and concentration from baseline after six months of treatment with human recombinant growth hormone.
-Eighteen adult patients with HGH deficiency participated in the study, and growth hormone was administered in 12 IU per week.
+Eighteen adult patients with HGH deficiency participated in the study, and growth hormone was administered in 12 international units per week.

 9. Better Sleep

 The majority of the growth hormone pulsatile secretion happens just after the onset of sleep and continues to rise when the first hours of sleep are reached.